Amami World Heritage

 The World Heritage refers to sites recognized by UNESCO for their exceptional value to humanity.
 They are divided into natural and cultural heritage.
 Natural sites preserve outstanding landscapes and biodiversity, while cultural sites include monuments and historic places with universal significance.
 The designation emphasizes global commitment to their protection.

-Amami Oshima is a Natural World Heritage Site
+Why Amami Was Chosen as a UNESCO Natural World Heritage Site

 Amami Rabbit

-The Amami rabbit, known as a “living fossil” existing for about 300 years, inhabits both Amami Oshima and Tokunoshima.
+Amami rabbit is known as a “living fossil” existing for about 300 years.
+They inhabits both Amami Oshima and Tokunoshima Island.
 They have maintained almost the same appearance since ancient times and continue to survive to this day.
-As they are nocturnal, encountering them is possible during wildlife tours.

 Amami Ishimawa’s frog